-20. Borrowings and debt
+19. Borrowings and debt

 Borrowings consist of bilateral funding and syndicated loans obtained from international banks.
-Debt instruments consist of public and private issuances under the Bank's Euro Medium-Term Notes ("EMTN") Program as well as the Short-and Long-Term Notes ("Certificados Bursatiles") Program (the "Mexican Program") in the Mexican local market as well as a Revolving Corporate Bond Program in Panama with a maximum amount of \$300 million for the issuance of short and long term notes.
+Debt instruments consist of public and private issuances under the Bank's Euro Medium-Term Notes ("EMTN") Program, as well as the Short-and Long-Term Notes ("Certificados Bursatiles") Program (the "Mexican Program") in the Mexican local market as well as a Revolving Corporate Bond Program in Panama for the issuance of short and long term notes.

-The Bank's funding activities include: (i) EMTN, which may be used to issue notes for up to \$2.250 million, with maturities from 7 days up to a maximum of 30 years, at fixed or floating interest rates, or at discount, and in various currencies.
-The notes are generally issued in bearer or registered form through one or more authorized financial institutions; (ii) Short-and Long-Term Notes ("Certificados Bursatiles") Program (the "Mexican Program") in the Mexican local market, registered with the Mexican National Registry of Securities administered by the National Banking and Securities Commission of Mexico ("CNBV", for its acronym in Spanish), for an authorized aggregate principal amount of 25 billion Mexican pesos with maturities from 1 day to 30 years (iii) a short and long term Revolving Corporate Bond Program in the Panamanian local market with a maximum amount of \$300 million.
+Under the "EMTN" program, the Bank is authorized to issue notes up to a maximun equivalent of \$2.25 billion Mexican pesos, with maturities from 7 days up to a maximum of 30 years, at fixed or floating interest rates, or at a discount, and in various currencies.
+The notes are generally issued in bearer or registered form through one or more authorized financial institutions.
+The Short-and Long-Term Notes ("Certificados Bursatiles") Program (the "Mexican Program") in the Mexican local market, registered with the Mexican National Registry of Securities administered by the National Banking and Securities Commission of Mexico ("CNBV", for its acronym in Spanish) allows for the issuance of the equivalent of \$35 billion Mexican pesos with maturities from 1 day to 30 years and a limit of \$2 billion Mexican pesos for issues with a maturity of less than one year.
+Additionally, the Rotating Corporate Bond Program for Short- and Long-Term Notes is authorized in the local market of Panama for a maximum amount of \$300 million.

 Some borrowing agreements include various events of default and covenants relating to minimum capital adequacy ratios, incurrence of additional liens, and asset sales, as well as other customary covenants, representations and warranties.
-As of December 31, 2023, the Bank was in compliance with all those covenants.
+As of December 31, 2024, the Bank was in compliance with all those covenants.